looking down a long stretch of road

 Depending on what your car needs, you may be able to save a few dollars when getting it into shape for a road trip.
 For example, you may be able to change your own oil instead of having to pay a premium at a local shop.
 That said, if you’re not very mechanically inclined, you may still want to have your vehicle looked at by a professional so that they can look for any brewing problems you’re unaware of.

-Make Sure You’re Insured and Protectedside view mirror
+Make Sure You’re Insured and Protected

-This might sound silly, but it’s important to double check that you’re currently insured before setting off on a road trip.
+This might sound silly, but it’s important to double-check that you’re currently insured before setting off on a road trip.
 Yes, you should always have auto insurance if you own a car, but mistakes do happen and coverage can lapse.
 I’m going to plead the fifth on whether something of this nature has ever happened to me, but just know it is possible.

 Snacks and Coolers

-With nothing to do but drive for several hours at time, it’s inevitable that road trippers will eventually experience what experts refer to as “the munchies.”
+With nothing to do but drive for several hours at a time, it’s inevitable that road trippers will eventually experience what experts refer to as “the munchies.”
 While some amateurs might rectify such situations by raiding the snack aisle at their first gas station stop, I’m here to tell you that there’s a better way!

 Before I set off on any road trip, I always make sure to bring along some snacks and drinks I can enjoy along the way.
 This starts by picking up a case of water, which may be the most essential pre-trip purchase.
 First of all, I’ve often found that I can get a 24 pack of bottled water at Walmart for the equivalent price of two 20-oz bottles at most gas stations.
 Additionally, my wife and I have actually been working on the same case of water we’ve had for three road trips running — it just lives happily in our backseat and is there when we need it.